Home

 Randy Newman

-Randy eventually won six Grammys, as well as Emmys, Oscars, and more.
-His voice is well known, and his songs are legendary.
-He is not in a rock band, but as of 2013, Randy has been inducted into The Rock and Roll Hall of Fame.
-He is also considered a Disney Legen after working on eight Pixar movies.
+Randy would eventually win six Grammys, as well as Emmys, Oscars, and other awards.
+He’s not in a rock band, but as of 2013, has been inducted into The Rock and Roll Hall of Fame.

 James Horner

-The soundtrack in the Titanic was easily the best part of the movie, and it was written by University of California Los Angeles alumni James Horner.
-Specifically, James wrote “My Heart Will Go On” alongside Will Jennings, which won him his first Oscar.
+The soundtrack of “Titanic” was undoubtedly one of the best parts of the movie and was written by UCLA alumni James Horner.
+James wrote “My Heart Will Go On” along with Will Jennings, which won him his first Oscar.

 Carol Burnett